top of page

 Q: Why does it say Tooth Tonic isn’t suitable for pregnant woman and children under 13?

 Peppermint can prohibit milk production and thus is best avoided while pregnant.
 The age 13 is a rough estimate; it’s mainly because the mint Tooth Tonic is very strong and can be too powerful for little people.
 I have a mild version for children called Mighty Mouth which is safe, light, and palatable for young ones who have their permanent teeth in place.
+For our little bubs I recommend using just a pea size amount of organic coconut oil.
+The most important thing at the tender age is to instil good oral care habits.
+The rest will follow.

 Q: How long does a 20ml bottle last for?